Samhan097/Github/README.md

 Commit the changes using `git commit -m "Initial commit"`.

+## Create a repository in GitHub same name as the local repository
+Don't add readme file in your github repository if the readme file already in the local repository.
+If the name of your local repository is 'Reviews' Then create a repository in github as same name with 'Reviews'.

 ## Link your local repository to the GitHub repository:

 Copy the URL of your GitHub repository.

 In the terminal, add the remote repository using `git remote add origin <repository_url>`.
 Replace <repository_url> with the URL you copied.

-Eg - git remote add origin https://github.com/Samhan097/Github/
+Eg - git remote add origin https://github.com/Samhan097/Reviews.git

+## error: remote origin already exists.
+If this error occurs, type `git remote remove origin` and add new repository url `git remote add origin <new-repository-url>`

 ## Push your code to GitHub:

-Finally, push your code to GitHub using `git push -u origin main`.
+Finally, push your code to GitHub using `git push -u origin master` or `git push -u origin main`.
+You can see the branch name in the top left corner in the vscode.
 If you're using a different branch instead of the main, replace main with your branch name.

+## Finally
+then you can see your code will uploaded to your github. if you added readme file already in the your github repo then you want to compare& pull the code to github.

 # React
 ## To Install React in specific folder